dagster-io/dagster/docs/README.md

 ### React components

 The set of React components available to our MDX files is defined in `next/components/mdx/MDXComponents.tsx`.
-Note that the various other compenents defined in `next/components` _are not available to MDX_; if you want to use a component in MDX, it must be exported from `MDXComponents.tsx`.
+Note that the various other components defined in `next/components` _are not available to MDX_; if you want to use a component in MDX, it must be exported from `MDXComponents.tsx`.

 MDX doesn't support imports, so components aren't imported into the MDX file in which they are used.
 Instead, the full set of `MDXComponents` components is injected into the build environment when the MDX is rendered to HTML (this happens in `next/pages/[...page].js`).